 You may use the Satisfactory/Unsatisfactory (S/U) option for a special studies if the instructor approves.
 The S/U option must be declared with the change of grading option form before the S/U deadline.

-If a course is closed, a student may add their name to the waitlist during the November and April registration periods.
+If a course is closed or all available unreserved seats (for which the student qualifies) are filled, a student may add their name to the waitlist.
 Waitlists are used by instructors to fill open spaces at the start of the semester; students are not automatically registered as spaces become available.
-Students may not add their names to the waitlist during the add/drop period.

-Instructors of limited courses may view their waitlists online via BannerWeb.
+Instructors can view their waitlists on the Workday Course Section Roster.
 Waitlists are not final until entering students have completed registration just before the semester begins.
-Students are not permitted to add their names to waitlists once classes begin.
 Waitlists are for the information of the instructor.
-The instructor determines how they will accept students from the waitlist for admission to the course.
 The instructor will determine what criteria are appropriate for selecting students for the course.
-Instructors of limited courses who wish to deny enrollment or to drop students for failure to attend should contact the registrar's office.
+Instructors who wish to deny enrollment should not approve the Course Eligibility Waiver.
+Instructors wishing to drop students for failure to attend should contact the registrar's office.

-The waiver of restrictions form is used during Add/Drop for the following reasons:
+The Course Eligibility Waiver form is used during November and April registration and during Add/Drop for the following reasons:

-- To be enrolled in a course from the waitlist or enter a course that is full (limited)
+- To be enrolled in a course from the waitlist (Add/Drop)

-- To waive restrictions for class year or major (restrictions for special studies and seminars must be reviewed by petition to the administrative board)
+- Class year restrictions for special studies and seminars must be reviewed by petition to the administrative board

 The Course Eligibility form is available on the forms page.